rancher/docs/content/rancher/v2.6/en/admin-settings/authentication/azure-ad/_index.md

 >**Important:** The [Azure AD Graph API](https://docs.microsoft.com/en-us/graph/migrate-azure-ad-graph-overview) was deprecated in June 2022 and will be retired at the end of 2022.
 We will update our docs to advise the community when it is retired.
 >
-> Rancher now uses the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/use-the-api) as the new flow to set up Azure AD as an external auth provider in Rancher.
+> Rancher now uses the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/use-the-api) as the new flow to set up Azure AD as the external auth provider.
 >
-> New users (and existing users who wish to migrate) should refer to the new flow instructions [here]({{<baseurl>}}/rancher/v2.6/en/admin-settings/authentication/azure-ad/#microsoft-graph-api).
+> New users (and existing users who wish to migrate) should refer to the new flow instructions on the <a href="https://rancher.com/docs/rancher/v2.6/en/admin-settings/authentication/azure-ad/#microsoft-graph-api/" target="_blank">Rancher v2.6.7+</a> tab.

 {{% /tab %}}
-{{% tab "Rancher 2.6.7+" %}}
+{{% tab "Rancher v2.6.7+" %}}

 ## Microsoft Graph API

 Microsoft Graph API is now the flow through which you will set up Azure AD.
-The below sections will assist [new users](#new-user-setup) in configuring Azure AD with a new instance as well as assist existing Azure app owners in [migrating to the new flow](#existing-user-migration-steps).
+The below sections will assist [new users](#new-user-setup) in configuring Azure AD with a new instance as well as assist existing Azure app owners in [migrating to the new flow](#migrating-from-azure-ad-graph-api-to-microsoft-graph-api).

 ### New User Setup